brchri/tesla-youq/README.md

 ## How to use
 ### Docker
 This app is provided as a docker image.
-You will need to download the [config.example.yml](https://github.com/brchri/tesla-youq/blob/main/config.example.yml) file and edit it appropriately, and then mount it to the container at runtime.
+You will need to download the [config.example.yml](config.example.yml) file (or the simplified [config.simple.example.yml](config.simple.example.yml)), edit it appropriately, and then mount it to the container at runtime.
 For example:

 ```bash
 docker run \